California Common Carrier Laws

-Every year thousands of passengers suffer serious injuries while on board buses operated by public transportation entities, charter bus companies, and private bus lines.
+Every year thousands of passengers suffer serious injuries while on board buses operated by public transportation entities, charter bus companies, and private bus lines, and vehicles operated by rideshare companies.
 Under general common law ruled codified under California civil statutes, operators of public and private mass transit systems owe their passengers a heightened level of care.

 - The stated or intended purpose of the established entity or corporation is to transport individuals or goods (products) from one location to another.